Jun 27 2025

 Paul Simon

-Not horrendously shite, but not really my thing.
-Pretty morose stuff in the main, pleasant enough sonically but requires a specific mood.
+Not horrendously shite, but not really my go-to thing.
+Fairly morose stuff in the main, pleasant enough sonically but requires a specific mood.
 It goes a bit reggae at points, which amounted to the more interesting and uplifting aspects of the album.
 Thumbs in the middle from me, might re-evaluate down the line.

 3